-If there is one movie character that personifies the disco couture era, then that’s Michelle Pfeiffer (as Elvira Hancock) in Scarface (1983).
-That’s the disco glam of the 1970s, provoking and showing off, meant not to go unnoticed.
-The costumes were designed by Patricia Norris, but each one of them carries the undeniable mark of Halston’s style.
-Roy Halston was the designer who had the strongest influence in the American fashion early in the decade, when he helped bury the girly, tie-dye, hippie look of the 60’s (my least favourite fashion decade) and introduced the virtually opposed minimal, modern clothes that women were ready for.
-He was one of the names who helped acknowledge the importance of the American designs on the world fashion scene.
+If there is one movie character who personifies the disco couture era, then that’s Michelle Pfeiffer as Elvira Hancock in Scarface (1983).
+That’s the disco glam of the 1970s (the story may be set in the early 1980s, but the clothes carry un undeniable ‘70s and ‘30s vibe), provoking and showing off, meant not to go unnoticed.
+The costumes were designed by Patricia Norris, but each one of them carries the undeniable mark of Halston.
+Roy Halston was the designer who had the strongest influence on the American fashion early in the decade, when he helped bury the girly, tie-dye, hippie look of the 60’s and introduced the virtually opposed minimal, utterly simple, modern clothes that women were ready for.
+He was a master of the art and one of the names who helped acknowledge the importance of the American designs on the world fashion scene.

 photos: movie stills captured by me from this Blu-ray edition, except for the first one – a publicity still | Universal Pictures